 Do you want to know:

 • How many people call the police nationally to report crimes?
 How many people call the police for non-crime emergencies?
-How either of these numbers have changed over time?
+How have these numbers changed over time?

 • What the racial, gender, and age breakdowns are for the people police pull over for traffic stops?